-Cristian was born in the south of the continent, in the last southern city of Argentina, Ushuaia.
-After several painful circumstances in his life, such as the sadness of losing his mother when he was 12 years old, he got to know the Church through an invitation, on a special Christmas week.
-From that moment on, the Church became his new family and Jesus the person who would take charge of his life from that moment on.
-Cristian decided to give his life in service to Jesus through pastoral ministry, when he went to study theology at the Adventist University of Plata, always with the desire to share the Gospel in places not yet reached.
-It was at the university, where he immersed himself more and more in the mission, participating in different missionary groups and projects, traveling to different places.
+Cristian was born in the southern part of South America, in Ushuaia, the last southern city of Argentina.
+After several painful circumstances in his life, such as the sadness of losing his mother when he was 12 years old, he got to know the church through an invitation during a special Christmas week.
+From that moment on, the church became his new family, and Jesus became the person who would take charge of his life.
+Cristian decided to give his life in service to Jesus through pastoral ministry, always with the desire to share the gospel in places not yet reached.
+He studied theology at Universidad Adventista del Plata (Adventist University of the Plata), immersing himself in missions: participating in different missionary groups and projects and traveling to various places.

 Solange (better known as Sol) was born into a Christian home.
 Her father is a pastor.
 Along with her family, Solange understood the value of sharing God’s word with others to give them hope.
 But, as her personality reflects, she felt the need for an even greater challenge: to be a missionary in the most hard-to-reach countries.
 That is why, at age 16, Solange traveled to Argentina to study at the Universidad Adventista del Plata to obtain a nursing degree.
 Through that career, she hoped to share the message of salvation with others.
 Solange participated in or led several missionary groups.
 At one point, she decided to begin her missionary career in a country where it was truly challenging to preach the gospel.
 Regrettably, that trip did not materialize, which was a severe blow to her.
 Solange did not know that God had stretched her time at Universidad Adventista del Plata a little longer—so she did not go alone.

 We met in a missionary group and, recognizing we had many things in common, immediately became great friends.
 After a year, those feelings of appreciation grew, and we started dating.
 Almost two years later, we got married.